openSUSE/news-o-o/_posts/2011-09-30-opensuse-pizza-parties-the-geeko-way.markdown

   2. You put butter on a tray and put the dough on top.

-(Alternatively: If you donâ€™t have a rolling pin you can just push the dough with a spoon so that it covers the whole tray)
+(Alternatively: If you don’t have a rolling pin you can just push the dough with a spoon so that it covers the whole tray)